rahgadda/Salesforce/02-Modules/01-Force.com/02-TrailheadPlayground.md

 - Navigate to [Trailhead](https://trailhead.salesforce.com) and create a Trailhead Account.
 - On successful login into Trailhead, Salesforce will automatically create Trailhead Playground for individuals.
 To login to your org, Navigate to **Profile Icon -> Hands On Orgs** as given below ![](../../01-Images/05-Trailhead.png)
 - Trailhead Playground will be of URL **https://domainname.lightning.force.com**.
 Do not change domain name for your Trailhead Playground.
-This may deactive your account.
+This may deactivate your account.

 ---